renanthera/simc-wiki/TextualConfigurationInterface.md

 Characters declaration can be manual (through **warlock**, **warrior**, ...) or automatic (through **armory**, **wowhead**, ...).
 See [Characters declaration](Characters#Declaration).

 # Characters encoding
-Simulationcraft work with an UTF-8 encoding (basically, a text file is just a sequence of numbers, the encoding is the convention used to translate numbers to characters; a convention has to be chosen to know which character is represented by a given number).
+Simulationcraft works with an UTF-8 encoding (basically, a text file is just a sequence of numbers, the encoding is the convention used to translate numbers to characters; a convention has to be chosen to know which character is represented by a given number).
 Latin1 works also since the common characters are encoded in the same way they are in UTF-8.
 UTF-8 is universal and the modern standard but older, region-specific, encodings are still very common.

 Simple text editors such as Microsoft Notepad typically encode your files with your operating system's default encoding, which depends on your regional settings.
 With western regional settings (US, Canada, Australia, Western Europe, etc) it will be latin1 and you will have no problem.
 With different regional settings, the file will have an encoding incompatible with Simulationcraft.